 The research community includes more than 9,500 people and covers 1.3M square feet of research space in Boston, Cambridge and Charlestown.
 We have 2,000 principal investigators and there are 1,200 postdoctoral fellows and 700 graduate students training in research at Mass General at any given time.
 Over one-third of the 3,000 physicians at Mass General are also conducting research.

-To date, more than 100,000 patients have consented to have their blood samples and health histories added to the Partners Biobank at Mass General, so we can learn more about the genetic basis of disease
+To date, more than 100,000 patients have consented to have their blood samples and health histories added to the Mass General Brigham Biobank at Mass General, so we can learn more about the genetic basis of disease

 Since the inception of the MGH Research Scholars program in 2011, a total of 60 Mass General investigators have received crucial unrestricted funding ($100,000 per year for five years) to support the game-changing ideas that are too early or unproven for traditional forms of funding.

 |Material Transfer Agreements||1067||1360||1374||1537|